OpenPrinting/hplip-printer-app/README.md

 Use the web interface to add a printer.
 Supply a name, select the discovered printer, then select make and model.
 Also set the installed accessories, loaded media and the option defaults.
-Accessory configuration and option defaults can also offen get polled from the printer.
+If the printer is a PostScript printer, accessory configuration and option defaults can also often get polled from the printer.

+If the entry of your printer in the web interface has the remark "requires proprietary plugin", you need to install HP's plugin.
+For this, click on the "Plugin" button in this printer entry or on the "Install Proprietary Plugin" button under "Other Settings" on the front page of the web interface and follow the instructions on the screen.

 Then print PDF, PostScript, JPEG, Apple Raster, or PWG Raster files with